wtnerb/Lab05-OOP-Principles/Readme.md

 - Include a Readme.md (contents described below)

 ## Directions
+Your job is to build out a structure of a zoo within Visual Studio and a digital diagram.
+Have fun with this project, No need to study or research the scientific names of the animals, kepe it simple (i.e. Animal, Mammel, Reptile, Bird, Dog, Fish, etc...)

-- Using all 4 of the Object Oriented Principles (OOPs):
+Using all 4 of the Object Oriented Principles (OOPs):
 	- Build out the hierarchical class structure of a zoo within Visual Studio and a digital diagram.
 	- There should be at least 3 layers of inheritance with at least 6 different types of animals.
 	- Prove that the OOP principles are being used by returning strings as neccesary to prove that a methods were propertly  implemented or inherited.
 	- Examples include: `Eat()` `Sleep()` `Sound()` etc...
 	- You are allowed to use these example methods, along with others not listed
 	- Be sure to include a diagram with your solution of how your zoo is mapped out.
 	- Include the following labels:
 		1. Label the parent and derived classes